Cygnus Bewickii = Zwergschwan/= keltische Göttin./= Götter-/= Tod.esbote

 they are brooded until their feathers have dried and then led to the water.

-mainly at night and make habitual stop in certain places, where again they are
+night and make habitual stop in certain places, where again they are observed

-observed year after year.
-They stop mainly to rest and feed only briefly,
+year after year.
+They stop mainly to rest and feed only briefly, though they

-though they will feed more as they approach their destination.
-They are thought
+will feed more as they approach their destination.
+They are thought to orient

-as a centre where data is collected about the swans during their journey
+where data is collected about the swans during their journey to the breeding

-to the breeding grounds and from Russia.
-Every year the swans are caught during
+grounds and from Russia.
+Every year the swans are caught during the coldest

 certain part of the lake where there is a large netting funnel.
 On the day of